Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

 \begin{prop}[Under DDD-PCT only] Under {\Cref{as:dddpct}}, the population regression coefficient $\mu_e$ is a linear combination of $\CATT(g,\ell)$ with the same weights as in Proposition~{\ref{prop:3wfe_es_weights}}

 \end{prop}

 Two things of note: first, $\mu_e$ receives nonzero weight on $\CATT(g,\ell)$ for $\ell \neq e$---treatment effects from other event-times contaminate the coefficient nominally associated with event-time $e$; second, the own-period weights $\omega_{g,e}^{e}$ may be negative, so the coefficient may lie outside the convex hull of the cohort-specific $\CATT(g,e)$ values.
+Proof is omitted here because it resembles that of \Cref{prop:hw_es_pt}.